nhreimer/nxvfxvst/Readme.md

 for immediately pushing events from the Processor thread into a concurrent queue in the controller, and then we allow the Controller thread to consume events on every frame.

-### Limitations of VST3 that affect this plugin
+### VST3 Parameters

 __TL;DR__:

-Parameters are limited to 256 slots.
+Parameters are limited to a number of slots on initialization.
 Parameter names in DAW show as "Param_N" until a control takes over and renames it.
-Parameters are limited to 0 - 1.
+Parameters are limited to 0 - 1, but the real value is still provided to the DAW.

+Dynamic assignment of parameters are ephemeral by nature, so the order you add and remove modifiers, behaviors, or effects impacts the parameter assignment.

 __DETAILS__: